Beej126/openconnect-sso-windows-csd/README.md

 we now have a working pipeline to run and tweak openconnect-sso on Windows, sweet!

-as a reminder, openconnect-sso should popup a webview GUI for you to MFA with your provider (Azure AD in my case)... and after gathering the auth output it will eventually launch a command line like this:
+as a reminder, openconnect-sso should popup a webview GUI for you to MFA with your provider (Azure AD in my case)... and after slurping up the pertinent auth handshake output it will eventually launch a command line like this:
   ```
-  > sudo openconnect --cookie blah --servercert blah
+  > openconnect.exe --cookie-on-stdin --servercert blah
   ```

 ### Windows sudo
-fyi, here's a very nice sudo for windows: https://github.com/mattn/sudo ... it's written in go and takes some effort to capture the stdin/stdout of the hidden elevated process and pipe that back to your initial console so it seems a lot more equivalent to linux sudo

-frankly, i'm thinking it's less overhead to simply start the entire openconnect-sso process elevated in the first place and eliminate this sudo dependency on windows so i'll probably work that in as a subsequent change
+i've removed sudo from the latest release... it's less overhead to simply start the entire openconnect-sso process elevated in the first place and eliminate this dependency... also even more importantly, it allows CTRL-C (SIGINT) to be caught by openconnect.exe and thereby clean up gracefully... for example running the "[vpnc-script-win.js](https://github.com/Beej126/openconnect-sso-windows-csd/blob/main/misc/vpnc-script-win.js)" script which i've customized to remove the default gateway entry that was created in your route table for the vpn

 ---
-## Creating Self-Contained openconnect-sso.exe for Windows:
+## Creating Self-Contained Windows .exe:

 "pyinstaller" bundles all the necessary files into a single exe file... when you see its runtime output you realize it's doing A LOT of work!, including all the Qt5 dlls for webview UI, etc